andresgiraldo3312/MF/README.md

 This repository contains the necessary code to reproduce the model for our paper title "Missing data estimation in a low-cost sensor network for measuring air quality: A case study in Aburrá Valley".
 This paper is available [Water, Air, & Soil Pollution](https://link.springer.com/article/10.1007/s11270-021-05363-1).

+## Citation
+If you use this code in a scientific publication, we would appreciate citations to the following paper:

 <pre>
 @article{rivera2021missing,
   title={Missing data estimation in a low-cost sensor network for measuring air quality: A case study in Aburr{\'a} Valley},